 The $250 hourly number was consistent for attorneys who provided various types of assistance in a divorce case:

 - full representation: the attorney handled every issue in the case

 - limited scope or partial representation: the attorney managed only some aspects of the case, for example, handled alimony and child custody issues but not division of property

 - consultation only: the attorney provided advice or prepared documents on an as-needed basis, but did not represent the client

 A few people reported that they paid their attorney as little as $50 per hour, and a few reported paying as much as $400 to $650 per hour.
 But the vast majority paid between $150 and $350 per hour, with $250 being the most commonly reported fee.

 The Average Total Cost of Divorce

 When all is said and done, what did the average person pay, in total, to get divorced?
 This figure includes total attorney’s fees, court costs, and other costs such as hiring a real estate appraiser, tax advisor, child custody evaluator, or another expert.
-The figures below track costs only for people who used full service representation.

 - child custody